EdenKupe/anarchysf/pages/v/001100 Kurt Vonnegut.md

 _The Sirens of Titan_ was said by <a href="https://libcom.org/files/Rad%20America%20V3%20I4.pdf">Arthur Maglin</a>  to depict "the construction of a society where no man takes advantage of any  other", and to have a big vogue "in hippy-type circles".

 'Harrison Bergeron' is a satire on authoritarian dystopias and perceptions of egalitarianism.
 Suggested at <a href="http://www.metafilter.com/89983/Anarchism-and-science-fiction"> www.metafilter.com/89983/Anarchism-and-science-fiction</a>.
+For <a href="https://greenanarchy.anarchyplanet.org/files/2012/05/greenanarchy17.pdf">A.Morefus</a>, in _Green Anarchy_ 17 (2004), the story "describes beautifully the appalling notion of enforced equality."

 _Cat's Cradle_ centres on ice-nine, a supposed new crystalline structure of water which instantly solidifies any ordinary water with which it comes into context; whilst also featuring a deliberately and overtly bogus religion, Bokononism. <a href="https://anchor.fm/anarchysf/episodes/Kurt-Vonnegut-Wrote-Some-Pretty-Good-Books-e16jpvq">			Kupermintz</a>, while noting that Bokononism sounds like bullshit, observes that it is based in powerful ideas such as comradeship, sticking together, and the self.